Why investing in skills is your key to thriving, not just surviving

 They are learning in the flow of work, and your compliance learning experience contributes to higher levels of behaviour change.

-And learners can learn in any order - they can find the pieces most relevant to them and consume them first, and revisit the content over again until they retain the information.
+And learners can learn in any order - they can find the pieces most relevant to them and consume them first, then revisit the content over again until they retain the information.

 User Generated Content is also a great way to build a culture of compliance.
 For example, asking users to share their top tips on keeping data secure means that everyone is involved in activating their learning and therefore behaviours are more likely to change.
 With these higher levels of engagement, you’ll see a correlation with improved results.